China to start fingerprinting foreign visitors

 - Seattle City Council votes to cut ties with Wells Fargo over Dakota Access Pipeline lending VIEW

-The ministry said the new requirement is “an important measure to strengthen entry and exit management” that matches policies in other countries.
+The ministry said in a statement that the new requirement was “an important measure to strengthen entry and exit management” that matches requirements in other countries.

 U.S. Customs and Border Protection has fingerprinted most foreign visitors since 2004.
+The agency said on its website that it is conducting tests of facial recognition software and other biometric screening.
+Japan also began fingerprinting all arriving foreigners in 2007 as a public safety measure.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.